The Logos: The Meletic Testament (Chapter 5 The Exile)

 4. The agora, once filled with eager listeners, now whispered of betrayal and blasphemy, as the old gods were eclipsed by a crucified figure from the East.

 5. Rome’s banners fluttered above the Acropolis, casting long shadows over the temples that had stood for centuries.
+They were the representation of its rule and authority.

 11. I Heromenes, his devoted student, had watched from the shadows as my teacher departed, my eyes unbowed and his steps deliberate.
+In spite of that, he was humble and resilient.

 12. The streets that had once welcomed Asterion with applause now echoed with silence, as if ashamed of their own betrayal.
+This was noticeable to me, when I walked them afterwards.

 16. Asterion wandered southwards towards the coast, seeking refuge amongst the fishermen who offered bread and fish.
 One day he set out to fish with the fishermen in the sea.
 At first, they caught nothing.
 And when it seemed that they would return empty handed, it was Asterion who had caught enough fish to feed the villagers.
-The villagers thought he was sent by their god, but he told them that he was lucky than blest.
+The villagers thought he was sent by their god, but he told them that he was more fortunate than blest.

 18. He wrote in the margins of discarded parchment, his thoughts refusing to die even as his voice was silenced.
+He kept us his students alive in his travels as well.

 19. The stars above who had witnessed his birth, observant and eternal, became his only direction in exile.
+They would never abandon him when others had.

 21. In the city of Corinth, Ariston found temporary shelter amongst the sceptics and wanderers, who listened not with reverence but with cautious curiosity about his philosophy of Meleticism.